worlickwerx/sbig-util/README.md

 sudo apt-get install cfitsio-dev
 ```

-If you want to use ds9 for FITS previewing the also:
+If you want to use ds9 for FITS previewing, install it and its
+messaging system, XPA:
 ```
 sudo apt-get install saods9
 sudo apt-get install xpa-tools